Marcel Hastir: The Marcel Hastir Workshop

 When the war was over, he resumed painting, teaching art and restoring older paintings.
 At this time too, he and his wife Ginette van Rijkevorsel van Kessel (they married in 1946) became more and more active in organizing events of a musical, literary, theatrical and intellectual nature at the Atelier.
 They formalized these activities in 1949 by setting up a not-for-profit organisation called "L'Atelier – Maison des Arts Coordonnés".

 The arts which over the years have found a home at the Atelier are indeed extremely diverse: the Hastirs were among the earliest to appreciate the talents of artists such as Charles Trenet, Jacques Brel, Barbara, Maurice Béjart, Lola Bobesco, Carlo Van Neste, and Narciso Yepes, to name but a few hosts of the Atelier.
 They provided a podium from which these artists, but also intellectuals and men of action, e.g. Lanza del Vasto, Père Dominique Pire and Abbé Pierre, could address the public.
-Marcel Hastir’s biography contains many anecdotes from this culturally thriving period ("Une Vie", to be republished in 2013).
+Marcel Hastir's biography contains many anecdotes from this culturally thriving period ("Une Vie", republished in 2013).
 Ginette died in 1983.

 Quartier Léopold became a target for real estate brokers and developers and – possessing only a tenancy of two floors of the building – Marcel Hastir had to battle for years with attempts to evict him from his home and studio.
 The most recent attempts were in 2002 (demolition was threatening) and 2004 (a notice to quit was served on him).
 Both were defeated thanks to the mobilization of citizens and associations in support of the aged painter, cultural icon and resistance fighter.

 In 2005, Hastir asked his helpers to set up a foundation to bear the name of his Atelier, to be known as the "Fondation Atelier Marcel Hastir" and to which he bequeathed all his works.

 On 22 March 2006, his 100th birthday, the City of Brussels made him an Honorary Citizen, and Brussels Region officially classed his studio as part of the historic and cultural heritage of Brussels.
-RTBF broadcast a documentary by Caroline Hack entitled 51, Rue du Commerce, about Marcel Hastir’s life and work.
+RTBF broadcast a documentary by Caroline Hack entitled 51, Rue du Commerce, about Marcel Hastir's life and work.